 Join us at HEAL on April 23rd

-The annual Georgia Tech Healthy Environments & Active Lifestyles (HEAL) Open House event will be held April 23, 2013 from 5pm – 8:30pm, featuring demonstrations of student class projects and research from several Georgia Tech organizations, including: The Aware Home Research Initiative, The Center for Assistive Technology and Environmental Access (CATEA), the Wireless RERC (Rehabilitation Engineering Research Center), Design and Technology for Healthy Aging, and others.
+The annual Georgia Tech Healthy Environments & Active Lifestyles (HEAL) Open House event was held April 23, 2013 from 5pm – 8:30pm, featuring demonstrations of student class projects and research from several Georgia Tech organizations, including: The Aware Home Research Initiative, The Center for Assistive Technology and Environmental Access (CATEA), the Wireless RERC (Rehabilitation Engineering Research Center), Design and Technology for Healthy Aging, and others.

 These organizations have come together around a common theme: to showcase the great work being done at Georgia Tech related to independence through better design of environments and application of design and technology to improve the lives of people of all abilities.
-Georgia Tech students and faculty will be available in an open house setting to share their projects and research with you and hear your constructive feedback.
+Georgia Tech students and faculty was available in an open house setting to share their projects and research with you and hear your constructive feedback.

 Please RSVP if you plan to attend (http://www.healatgt.gatech.edu/content/RSVP)

 CSUN 2013 - Survey Says!
 National EAS Test Accessibility

 On February 28, 2013, Wireless RERC Principal Investigator, Helena Mitchell, gave a presentation on a study of the nationwide test of the Emergency Alert System (EAS) on the effectiveness of EAS for people with sensory disabilities at the CSUN 2013 28th Annual International Technology and Persons with Disabilities Conference.

 CSUN 2013 - Social Media, Public Emergencies & Disability

 On February 28, 2013, Wireless RERC researchers SalimahLaForce, John Morris and Jim Mueller gave a presentation on social media use by people with disabilities during public emergencies at the CSUN 2013 28th Annual International Technology and Persons with Disabilities Conference.